What exactly are the world-famous Cape May diamonds and where can you find them?

 Today, visitors to Cape May comb the sands of Sunset Beach, where the Delaware Bay meets the Atlantic Ocean, looking to find their own Cape May diamonds.
 Just look for the clear, sparkling quartz among the pebbles.
 The clearer the quartz, the more treasured the “diamond”.

-And while hunting for diamonds, keep your eyes out for other Cape May treasures – sharks’ teeth, agates, Indian arrowheads, and black quartz are also popular finds at Sunset Beach.
+And if you do go hunting for diamonds during your visit, keep your eyes out for other Cape May beach treasures.
+Sharks’ teeth, agates, Indian arrowheads, and black quartz are also popular finds at Sunset Beach.
 And be sure to bring a bucket or a bag with you to collect your keepsakes.
 It’s easy to fill up your pockets very quickly!